alpaka-group/alpaka/README_SYCL.md

 ### Restrictions

-* The FPGA back-ends (both vendors) cannot be used together with the Intel CPU / GPU back-ends.
+* The Intel FPGA back-end cannot be used together with the Intel CPU / GPU back-ends.
 This is because of the different compilation trajectory required for FPGAs and is unlikely to be fixed anytime soon.
 See [here](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/programming-interface/fpga-flow/why-is-fpga-compilation-different.html) for an explanation.
 * Similar to the CUDA and HIP back-ends the SYCL back-end only supports up to three kernel dimensions.
 * Some Intel GPUs do not support the `double` type for device code. alpaka will not check this.
   You can enable software emulation for `double` precision types with